ggmu2016/Database_Design_Project_2024/README.md

 # Software Running
 1. Run command "python3 libra.py" to run the main algorithm
 2. Run command "python3 libra_queries_test.py" to run the testing unit

+# Datasets
+Datasets are hosted on Neon.tech.
+Here are the links to the spreadsheet representations of our datasets.
+These contain the data entries that are currently held in the DBMS.
+School dataset (used in libra.py): https://docs.google.com/spreadsheets/d/1yVK-vh60DtnToN40fMMd3KIGLydSTTsiD2wg6_uiH_A/edit?usp=sharing
+Football dataset (used in libra_test.py): https://docs.google.com/spreadsheets/d/1yAuEob48OQH7C4s1aX_cnSOoHMT0h2lpWTs8yz97NrY/edit?usp=sharing
+If direct access to the Neon interface is needed, please make an account at neon.tech and contact hxk210048@utdallas.edu for more information.

 # Files and Their Descriptions
 * create_graph.py - Contains code to generate the query runtime graph